Renewables

 Right after signing a cooperation agreement with Montenegro’s state-owned power utility Elektroprivreda Crne Gore (EPCG), Qair requested from the Environmental Protection Agency (EPA) to determine whether an environmental impact assessment (EIA) is necessary for its Rudine facility.

-CGES now noted that the solar plant is expected to be operational by the end of 2028, when it will be connected to the transmission system.
+CGES now said the solar power plant is expected to become operational by the end of 2028, when it would be connected to the transmission system.
 The connection point is the Vilusi substation.

 Qair operates power plants with a capacity of 1,000 MW

 Qair Montenegro is part of the Qair company, which has production capacities with an installed capacity of 1,000 MW.
-The French company is f a portfolio with a total planned capacity of 34 GW across 20 countries in Europe, Latin America, and Africa, according to CGES.
+The French company has a portfolio with a total planned capacity of 34 GW across 20 countries in Europe, Latin America, and Africa, according to CGES.

 The signing of the contract with CGES was attended by Aleksa Knežević, head of the CGES CEO office, and investor representatives Magdalena Kolanowska, Krzysztof Wajtysiak and Miloš Jovanović.